renproject/ren-js/packages/lib/ren-tx/README.md

 At a high level, this package provides

 -   `mintMachine` - a machine for instantiating a gateway address and listening for deposits.
--   `depositMachine` - a machine for processing the lifecycle of a gateway deposit, all the way from where it has been detected on the source chain, until it has been confirmed at the destination chain.
+-   `depositMachine` - a machine for processing the lifecycle of a gateway deposit, all the way from detection on the source chain, until confirmation on the destination chain.
 -   `burnMachine` - a machine for processing burn and release transactions.

 As well as a standard serializable schema for persisting and restoring transactions, `GatewaySession`